 NRE account is a kind of savings account is ideal for any NRI to repatriate funds with interest rates to India.
 Basically, NRE account aids in repatriating funds that is earned in foreign countries.
-The account also helps a NRI to transfer your earnings to India without much trouble in the most secured way possible.
-NRE account helps NRI to maintain their foreign currency in INR as all the money transferred to a NRE account in any foreign currency will be converted into Indian Rupee.
+The account also helps an NRI to transfer your earnings to India without much trouble in the most secure way possible.
+NRE account helps NRI to maintain their foreign currency in INR as all the money transferred to an NRE account in any foreign currency will be converted into Indian Rupee.

-Benefits of Opening a NRE Account in India:
+Benefits of Opening an NRE Account in India:

-Being a NRI, you can get a lot of advantages opening a NRE Account in India.
-There are several benefits of opening a NRE Account at your home country:
+Being an NRI, you can get a lot of advantages by opening an NRE Account in India.
+There are several benefits of opening an NRE Account in your home country:

 - Transfer any amount of money you want to India.